ebramk12/digital-disbursements/docs/faq/faq.md

 <details>
 <summary><b>Is “TV – Transaction Cancelled”, “DNF - Delivery Notification Failed” a final state?
 Should we VOID this payment?
 Or will this eventually become expired or another status? </b></summary>

 This is final state and can be considered as payment cancelled.
 No need to VOID or any other action required.
+For more info [Payment Status] (../docs/?path=docs/troubleshooting/Transaction-payment-status.md)

 </details>